 This is a second study (Germany) looking at the T-helper cells (CD4+) that are part of the response in COVID-19 patients.
 This study also found that healthy donors had T-cells that react to SARS-CoV2 (34%).
-The researchers conclude “The presence of pre-existing SARS-CoV-2-reactive T cells in healthy donors is of high interest but larger scale prospective cohort studies are needed to assess whether their presence is a correlate of protection or pathology. ”
+The researchers conclude, “The presence of pre-existing SARS-CoV-2-reactive T cells in healthy donors is of high interest but larger scale prospective cohort studies are needed to assess whether their presence is a correlate of protection or pathology. ”

 Disruption of the CCL5/RANTES-CCR5 Pathway Restores Immune Homeostasis and Reduces Plasma Viral Load in Critical COVID-19 5/5/20

 Preprint that explains the use of an experimental HIV drug in patients who were terminally ill who had COVID-19.
-The research looks at the effect of a CCR5 medication, leronlimab, and examined the impact on the inflammatory cascade (IL-6, IL-1B, IL8, and CCL5).
+The research looked at the effect of a CCR5 medication, leronlimab, and examined the impact on the inflammatory cascade (IL-6, IL-1B, IL8, and CCL5).
 It seems like targeting CCR5 was effective at drastically dropping IL-6 and decreasing viral load.

 Genetics connection: People who carry two copies of the CCR5-delta32 mutation are resistant to HIV.
 (Check your genetic data here) It is not yet known if the CCR5-delta32 mutation affects susceptibility to SARS-CoV2.